School support staff

 Laboratory technicians help teaching staff prepare chemicals, equipment and apparatus for science classes.
 They manage stock levels, perform basic repairs on equipment and ensure compliance with safe working procedures.

 Managers corporate services

-Manage the day-to-day financial and human resource aspects of school operations and may manage non teaching staff.
+Managers corporate services manage the day-to-day financial and human resource aspects of school operations and may manage school support staff.
 The role also assists the principal in ensuring that the school meets its strategic, operational and financial objectives.

 Provide general clerical and administrative services to support the operations of schools.
 Some schools have human resource officers and/or finance and administration officers that perform specialised roles.

 Maintain the resources and environment of school resource centres to support the learning outcomes of students.

 ICT support roles may include technical support officers, network support officers and network administrators.
 They provide training and advice to staff and students, and maintain information technology systems, the school network and equipment.
 They ensure software licensing and copyright obligations are protected and breaches reported.

 Cleaners perform internal and external cleaning duties, as well as vacation cleaning.
 Cleaner in charge roles also organise and supervise other cleaning staff.
 Cleaning roles in schools dependent on the size of the school.